 EQUIPMENT LIST as an example

 It’s important to note that equipment must be specific to the race you are doing and race conditions.
 The list below is an example of equipment for Marathon des Sables.
 However, if I was going to Atacama or the Grand to Grand (both self-sufficient) I would be looking at a heavier and warmer sleeping bag and a warmer jacket.
 Temperatures at night get much colder than the Sahara.
-The Grand to Grand can also have rain.
-If a rain jacket is on your list, the inov-8 AT/C Stormshell at 150g is hard to beat.
+The Grand to Grand can also have rain, so that would need consideration.

 It’s important to note that equipment will not make you complete any race.
 What it can do is make the process easier and more comfortable.
 If you were looking for a one-stop solution, I would say that if you went away and purchased the equipment list below, you would have a comfortable and successful race.
 The exceptions come with shoes, that is personal and food.
 Food choices below are personal but a good example, you must find what works for you.